Veronika Erjavec

 Veronika Erjavec (born 30 December 1999) is a Slovenian professional tennis player.
-She has a career-high WTA singles ranking of No. 99, achieved on 15 September 2025, and a best doubles ranking of No. 101, also achieved on 15 September 2025.
-Erjavec is the No. 1 Slovenian player.
+She has a career-high WTA singles ranking of No. 84, achieved on 18 May 2026, and a best doubles ranking of also No. 84, reached on 8 June 2026.

-She has won one WTA Tour title at the 2025 Iași Open and four WTA Challenger doubles titles.
+Erjavec has won one WTA Tour title in doubles at the 2025 Iași Open, with Panna Udvardy.
+She also earned four WTA 125 doubles titles.

-Career
+Career overview

-2018
+2018: Mediterranean Games bronze medal

-She won a bronze medal for Slovenia at the Mediterranean Games held in Tarragona, Spain, in June 2018.
-Erjavec beat Italian Lucia Bronzetti in bronze medal match.
+Erjavec won a bronze medal for Slovenia at the Mediterranean Games held in Tarragona, Spain, in June.
+Erjavec defeated Italian Lucia Bronzetti in bronze medal match.
 In July, she won the doubles tournament in Prokuplje, Serbia, with her Croatian partner Lea Bošković.
 In September, she played in the doubles final of the Royal Cup in Podgorica, Montenegro.
 At the end of the year, she played in doubles finals of ITF tournaments in Italy.

-2019
+2019–2022: ITF Circuit success

-Erjavec started season with the tournament held in Tabarka, Tunisia.
+Erjavec started the 2019 season at the tournament held in Tabarka, Tunisia.
 She became champion in doubles with her Bosnian partner, Nefisa Berberović.
 In May, Erjavec played her first singles final in Croatia at Tučepi.
 She lost to Czech Johana Marková in the final, but won her second title of the season with Berberović in the doubles final.
-In June, she reached the third doubles championship of the season, alongside Berberović in Bosnia and Herzegovina.
+In June 2019, she reached the third doubles championship of the season, alongside Berberović in Bosnia and Herzegovina.

-2022

 In May 2022, she won a tournament in Split, Croatia, with her partner Lea Bošković.
 The duo also won a $25k tournament in Austria.
-Erjavec then entered the final of the tournament held in Brașov, Romania in June.
+Erjavec then entered the final of the tournament held in Brașov, Romania in June 2022.
 She won another championship with her Croatian partner Bošković at Tarviso, Italy in July.

-2023
+2023–2024: First WTA 125 doubles titles

-In April, Erjavec won her first singles tournament in Osijek, Croatia.
-Partnering Dalila Jakupović, she won her first WTA 125 doubles title at the Iași Open, defeating Irina Bara and Monica Niculescu in the final.
+In April 2023, Erjavec won her first singles tournament in Osijek, Croatia.
+Partnering with Dalila Jakupović, she won her first WTA 125 doubles title at the 2023 Iași Open, defeating Irina Bara and Monica Niculescu in the final.

-2024

-Partnering Darja Semeņistaja, Erjavec won the doubles title at the Canberra Tennis International, overcoming Kaylah McPhee and Astra Sharma in the final.
+Partnering Darja Semeņistaja, Erjavec won the doubles title at the 2024 Canberra International, overcoming Kaylah McPhee and Astra Sharma in the final.

-She was runner-up at the WTA 125 Cali Open, having defeated fourth seed Chloé Paquet, Francesca Jones, Jazmín Ortenzi and Panna Udvardy, before losing the championship match to second seed Irina-Camelia Begu in the final.
-At the same tournament, partnering Kristina Mladenovic, Erjavec won the doubles title, defeating Tara Würth and Katarina Zavatska in the final.
+She was runner-up at the WTA 125 Cali Open, having defeated fourth seed Chloé Paquet, Francesca Jones, Jazmín Ortenzi and Panna Udvardy, before losing the championship match to second seed Irina-Camelia Begu.
+At the same tournament, partnering with Kristina Mladenovic, Erjavec won the doubles title, defeating Tara Würth and Katarina Zavatska in the final.